Now Accepting Nominations for the 2021 Newman Civic Fellows Award!

 - Take action in addressing issues of inequality and political polarization

 - Demonstrate the motivation and potential for effective long-term civic engagement

 Newman Civic Fellow nominees must also meet the following eligibility criteria:

-- Nominees must be enrolled at a Campus Compact member institution (CSUN) during the spring semester.
+- Nominees must be enrolled at a Campus Compact member institution (CSUN) during spring 2021

 - Nominees must have at least one year of their education remaining